 }

 Our rating service has two endpoints, and we defined requests and responses for them in a similar way to the metadata service.

+Note

+As an alternative to using int32 type for storing record_type fields, we could have used Protocol Buffers enumerations: https://protobuf.dev/programming-guides/proto3/#enum Both options have some upsides: our rating format is more generic and could be used for storing ratings for any types of records, while enumeration-based would be more specific, yet requires to keep supported values in sync between clients and servers.

 Finally, let's add the definition of the movie service to the same file:

 service MovieService {